digital-land/technical-documentation/docs/architecture-and-infrastructure/data-pipeline-architecture/processes/plan.md

 ---

 The plan process does a combination of things specifically:
-* update the resource and log csvs after new logs have been created in  the  collect pocess
+* update the resource and log csvs after new logs have been created in the collect process
-* create a makefile which can be ran trigger following processes (for transform even in paralell)
+* create a makefile which can be run to trigger the following processes (for transform, even in parallel)

-This takes in very  similar information as the collect process but is mainly there to make a plan for future processes based on the  collection logs and other files
+This takes in very similar information to the collect process, but is mainly there to make a plan for future processes based on the collection logs and other files.

 ![Plan Process](/images/processes/plan.drawio.png)

 The plan process takes the collection directory where it assumes the associated files are kept:

-- log directory - a log json file is created the file is named after the hash of the endpoint which was checked. it is added into a `log` directoy.
-This diectory is patitioned by  `entry-date`.  this is produced by the collect phase
+- log directory - a log json file is created, named after the hash of the endpoint which was checked.
+It is added into a `log` directory.
+This directory is partitioned by `entry-date`.
+This is produced by the collect phase.
-- resource directory - a file (could be any format) nammed after the hash of the contents of a file. this data file will always be refeed to as this in our system
+- resource directory - a file (could be any format) named after the hash of the contents of a file.
+This data file will always be referred to as this in our system.
-- log.csv - a csv that contains relevant information from all  the  json logs. if no csv is present it assumes there is no historic logs
+- log.csv - a csv that contains relevant information from all the json logs.
+If no csv is present it assumes there are no historic logs.
 - resource.csv - a csv created from logs that lists all resources collected and associated information
 - endpoint.csv - contains the endpoint information
-- source.csv - contains the souce information
+- source.csv - contains the source information

 The outputs from the first step are as follows:
 - log.csv - an updated version of the log.csv with the additionnal logs from any recent collect process added
-- resource.csv - an updated resouce.csv which contains any new rersources gathered in more recent logs as well as updating old resources with any changed information in the  source or endpoint csvs
+- resource.csv - an updated resource.csv which contains any new resources gathered in more recent logs, as well as updating old resources with any changed information in the source or endpoint csvs

-the outputs from the second step
+The outputs from the second step

 - pipeline.mk - a file that can be used by make to process all resources and create dataset sqlite files